EOEPCA/um-common-oidc-client/README.md

 ## Getting Started

-OpenID Connect Client implementation of end-user and client authentication
+This is an OpenID Connect Client implementation of end-user and client authentication

+In order to upload into travis the new versions, just commit your work with TAG on it in any branch.
+This will allow other developers to release patches without merging into master branch.

 To get a local copy up and running follow these simple steps.